Luislândia

 Luislândia is a municipality in the north of the Brazilian state of Minas Gerais.
 As of 2020 the population was 6,718 in a total area of 425 km2.
 It became a municipality in 1997.

-Location
+Geography

 Luislândia is located at an elevation of 758 meters, 35 km. southeast of the São Francisco River.
 It is on highway MG-402, which connects Brasília de Minas to São Francisco.
 It belongs to the statistical microregion of Montes Claros.
 Neighboring municipalities are Brasília de Minas, São Francisco, Icaraí de Minas, and Ubaí.